 If your boiler is failing to start then there are several possible causes:

 - Build up or deposits in the pilot light

 There will be instructions in your boiler’s manual that can talk you through reigniting but before attempting this it’s very important to to check that there aren’t any issues with the gas supply.

 Never carry out any work on your own gas boiler, so if it doesn’t reignite get in touch with a Gas Safe registered engineer.

-A flashing red light suggests that there is an electrical fault with your boiler, potentially caused by the gas valve, PCB or flame sensor.
-It may be the case that they need replacing, get in touch with a Gas Safe registered engineer in this instance.
+A flashing red light suggests that there is an electrical fault with your boiler, potentially caused by the gas valve, printed circuit board (PCB) or flame sensor.

 You should start by checking the boiler pressure and your thermostat as they could be causing the issue.
 If not, the potential causes can be low levels of water, broken diaphragms and airlocks or motorised valves failing.